ysu1028/ysu1028.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 title: "A Deterministic Annealing Local Search for the Electric Autonomous Dial-a-Ride Problem"
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
 date: 2023-02-15
 venue: 'European Journal of Operational Research'
 paperurl: 'https://doi.org/10.1016/j.ejor.2023.02.012'